enclavewow/enclavewow.github.io/_posts/2019-08-08-text-and-typography.md

 ---
 title: Past Leadership
-description: We acknowledge and thank individuals in the guild's leadership in the past.
+description: We acknowledge and thank individuals involved in the guild's leadership in the past.
 author: kerrykins
 date: 2019-08-08 11:33:00 +0800
 categories: [Information]